Physics Newsletter

 The Physics Department at Adelphi University has had a productive year!
 There has been some exciting news that I am happy to share with you.

-The students have been busy.
-Four Adelphi physics students attended the Division of Laser Science physics meeting in Denver in October.
-During that conference, the students and Professor Sean Bentley, PhD, visited a quantum computing company in Colorado, which Adelphi alum Dr. Daniel Stack works for.
-Mitchell Pozovskiy tells us about the trip.
+• Four attended the American Physical Society’s Division of Laser Science physics meeting in Denver in October with Associate Professor Sean Bentley, PhD.
+While there, they visited a quantum computing company that employs Adelphi alum Daniel Stack, PhD.

 Cosmic Pathways, a new conference to encourage high school and college students to pursue physics degrees, took place at City College this year, led by me and an amazing team composed of Adelphi students and alums.